microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 #### Modify the column/row of a table field

-After you created a label key of type "Table", open the table label pane, the default content of the table field should be displayed.
+After you created a label key of type "Table", open the table label pane, the default content of the table label key should be displayed.
 Next we will introduce how you could modify the table into the one that suit your usage.

 ##### Rename column/row

-Click on the name of column or row and a option menu should be displayed.
-Select "Rename" and type in the new name then hit "Enter".
+Click on the name of column or row and and select "Rename" in the option menu.
+Type in the new name then hit "Enter".
 (Hit "Esc" if you do not want to rename the column/row) A confirmation modal should be displayed.
 After clicking on "Yes", the column/row should be renamed.

 ![Labeling UX_rename column and row](https://user-images.githubusercontent.com/73906265/213137370-e10a96ae-b9b6-4bca-8f3d-7437923a6e6e.gif)